ON ALGEBRAIC EQUATIONS ALL HAVING THEIR REAL ROOTS

-On equations whose first three coefficients are given.
+On equations where the first three coefficients are given.

 1.